-I was a bit surprised because most of the meals consisted of liquid diets and I was never told to expect a liquid diet.
+I was a bit surprised because most of my hospital meals consisted of liquid diets and I was never told to expect a liquid diet.
 After not eating after dinner the night before, skipping breakfast and my morning cup of coffee I was hungry when I woke up in the recovery room at lunchtime.

 In the recovery room I was hooked up to an IV.
 There, I was offered only water.
 I was very thirsty so I drank quite a bit.
-Soon after I was wheeled into my room I was offered my first chance to eat.
+Soon after I was wheeled into my room where I was offered my first chance to eat.

 My 1st Snack After TKR Surgery

 Even though I was a bit groggy, I was hungry after the surgery.
 The surgery took place at 10:00 am and I arrived in my room at approximately 2:00 pm.
 Once I was settled the nurse asked me if I would like something to eat.